mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 In addition, the range of sensors not designed for underwater work is greatly attenuated.
-Optical sensors, including thermal cameras, have a useful range measured in tens of metres and may be entirely useless without powerful external lights.
+Optical sensors, including thermal cameras, have a useful range measured in tens of meters and may be entirely useless without powerful external lights.

 64

 ```
-Radar and similar sensors have a useful range of 100 metres per TL of
+Radar and similar sensors have a useful range of 100 meters per TL of
 the suite, within which they work normally but with the penalties listed
 previously.
 Radar can possibly detect a target out to five times that
 far but the power levels required will give away the sensing vessel’s
 position to any detector in the area, even ships in orbit, and sensor
 checks suffer an additional DM-2 for every multiple of their base
 range.
 Thus a TL10 radar system can be used with the usual DM-1
-for underwater sensor use out to one kilometre, suffering an additional
+for underwater sensor use out to one kilometer, suffering an additional
-DM-2 to two kilometres, DM-4 to four kilometres and so forth.
+DM-2 to two kilometers, DM-4 to four kilometers and so forth.
 These
 penalties do not apply if the sensor is being used from a shallow depth
 to detect and track airborne targets.
 ```